 How to create an election donut

-The election donut chart is a good choice to show apportionments of seats in a legislative body.
+The election donut chart is a good choice to show shares of seats in a legislative body.
 You can show what parties have been elected, how many parties there are, and how they compare to each other.
 This chart type is based on the donut chart, however, it represents absolute values rather than 100%.
 With Datawrapper you have the option to select the exact colors for the respective parties.

 Some extra information: Normally, pie charts as well as donut and election donuts should only contain a limited number of values and sections.
 Some suggest not more than five, some not more than three or even only two.
 The reason is that it becomes very difficult for the viewer to compare the values.
 Beyond five sections it is always better and more effective to use either a bar or column chart.

 The election chart is an exception.
-Is it a commonly used as a visualisation for parliaments.
+Is it a commonly used as a visualization for parliaments.
 And the general rule regarding the number of sections has to consider that in many countries the number of parties being elected is rising.
 Simply remember this - should the number of parties make this chart type hard to read, then choose a bar chart as an alternative.

 Here is our sample chart.
 We walk you through the steps how to prepare the data

-1. Preparing and importing the data
+Preparing and importing the data

 - One header row containing descriptive labels ("Party", "Seats", etc.)

 Check & Describe

 In the second step, you can check if your dataset was imported correctly and make changes to it - if necessary.
 If you did not upload a header row, you have to untick "First row as label" to avoid losing your first row of data.
 Always remember to do this if you don't have descriptive row and column headers.